belibug/Mold/README.md

     <a target="_blank" href="https://GitHub.com/belibug/Mold/issues/"><img src="https://img.shields.io/github/issues/belibug/Mold.svg" /></a>
     <a target="_blank" href="https://github.com/belibug/Mold/issues?q=is%3Aissue+is%3Aclosed"><img src="https://img.shields.io/github/issues-closed/belibug/Mold.svg" /></a><br>
 </div>
-**MOLD**: Inspired by Plaster, the PowerShell template and scaffolding engine that lets you effortlessly craft templates for any language, on any platform. 🚀 Deploy in a flash with interactive prompts or answer files – your choice! ✨
+MOLD: Inspired by Plaster, the PowerShell template and scaffolding engine that lets you effortlessly craft templates for any language, on any platform. 🚀 Deploy in a flash with interactive prompts or answer files – your choice! ✨

 [![Mold@PowerShell Gallery][BadgeIOCount]][PSGalleryLink]
 ![WorkFlow Status][WorkFlowStatus]